Femininity: Communism

+In intersex people

+Intersex people have a wide variety of sex and gender identities.
+Some have a strong sense of feminine identity while others have a strong sense of masculine, mixed, neutral, or fluid gender identity, and these identities may be experienced across the many divergences of sexual difference.
+In a study with 69 intersex participants, 81% reported living in a female role, while 65% reported their gender identity was "as a woman," indicating that only some intersex people presenting as a woman actually identify as a woman.
+This relates to the report from over a quarter of participants that they feel "both male and female identification at different times," or "preferred an identity that was 'neither nor'" as well as the 26% who reported feeling uncertain about belonging to a specific gender.

 In men

 In many cultures, men who display qualities considered feminine are often stigmatized and labeled as weak.
 Effeminate men are often associated with homosexuality, although femininity is not necessarily related to a man's sexual orientation.
-Because men are pressured to be masculine and heterosexual, feminine men are assumed to be gay or queer because of how they perform their gender.
+Because men are pressured to be masculine and heterosexual, feminine men are assumed to be gay or otherwise queer because of how they perform their gender.
 This assumption limits the way one is allowed to express one's gender and sexuality.

 Cross-dressing and drag are two public performances of femininity by men that have been popularly known and understood throughout many western cultures.
 Men who wear clothing associated with femininity are often called cross-dressers.
 A drag queen is a man who wears flamboyant women's clothing and behaves in an exaggeratedly feminine manner for entertainment purposes.

+In transgender people

+Transgender people may also embody femininity as part of their gender identity and expression.